GuardianSeeker/SniperHunter/README.md

 If you like the program that I've made, you can send a tip at the following link (THE PROGRAM ITSELF IS FREE, if you paid for it, refund and call the scammer out).

 https://streamlabs.com/guardianseeker/tip

-**Yes, this is the same program that SypherPK was using to catch Stream Snipers, I know it got him to ban at least 1 person, so, I'm happy with it overall.**